 The Council of Europe's new CEFR COMPANION VOLUME

-Detailed specifications of what intercultural communicative competence means have been provided by the Council of Europe’s Common European Framework of Reference for Languages (CEFR 2001), albeit that the relevance of this has often been underestimated.
+Detailed specifications of what intercultural communicative competence means in practice are provided by the Council of Europe’s Common European Framework of Reference for Languages (CEFR 2001), albeit that the relevance of this has often been underestimated.

-Since 2014, the Council of Europe’s Language Policy Division has involved a large number of European experts in a revision project of the CEFR.
-Acknowledging that some of the skills described in the CEFR had lead to discussions and misunderstandings, new descriptors for
+Involving a large number of European experts the Council of Europe’s Language Policy Division published the CEFR-Companion Volume in 2020.
+Acknowledging that some of the skills described in the original CEFR had lead to misunderstandings and discussions, new descriptors for

 - Plurilingual repertoire

 - Pluricultural repertoire

 and many more were developed.
 These prove particularly helpful for defining the interculturally effective use of language, among them English as a Lingua Franca (ELF), and for designing practical training concepts.